-The field works had to be finished by 1974 because of the construction of the Keban Dam works and rising water level.
+The field works had to be finished by 1974 because of the construction of the Keban Dam works and the rising water level.

-In the excavations of Norsuntepe, archaeologists conducted investigations on the extractive metallurgy of copper, arsenic and a lustrous gray metalloid found in nature and known as antimony.
+In the excavations of Norsuntepe, archaeologists conducted investigations on the extractive metallurgy of copper, arsenic, and a lustrous gray metalloid found in nature and known as antimony.

 Norsuntepe was one of the most important sites of this period.

 The Chalcolithic (sometimes referred to as the 'Copper Age') was an important period with achievements, of which the most striking development was the extensive use of copper.